 Homemade Cranberry Sauce

-But it’s here now!
-And a lot of people make the exact same dinner for Christmas as they do for Thanksgiving, so I think some of you will still get some use out of this recipe very soon!
+A lot of people make the exact same dinner for Christmas as they do for Thanksgiving, so I know there will be a need for this no matter who you are.

 - Put the whole cranberries, orange juice, maple syrup, spices and a pinch of salt in a saucepan over high heat.